byllyfish/finsy/examples/basic/README.md

 # basic Demo

-The basic directory demonstrates the `Basic` example from the [P4 Tutorial](https://github.com/p4lang/tutorials/tree/master/exercises/basic).
+The basic directory demonstrates the `Basic Forwarding` example from the [P4 Tutorial](https://github.com/p4lang/tutorials/tree/master/exercises/basic).

 The demo network looks like this picture.
 To start Mininet, type `./net/run.py`.